Hobosexual relationships are everywhere, and you’ll have your hands full for those who enter into one.

-Falling head over heels at the beginning of a dating whirlwind is exciting, and it seems like everything is falling into place.
+Falling head over heels at the beginning of a dating whirlwind is exciting, and everything seems to fall into place.

 I know you probably haven’t heard of the hobosexual relationship before.
 Still, today I want to dig a bit deeper into the meaning of being taken advantage of for personal gain.

 The term “hobosexual” was brought to life by writer Nakita Nicci over at Rolling out, who describes a hobosexual relationship as a person who doesn’t have a genuine interest in you but uses you for a place to stay.

 This world is full of scammers, and I’ve written many blog posts about money scams, but this is a different scam where the person may or may not get money.

-A hobosexual craves a security blanket and someone to take care of them without putting any emotion or money into the relationship.
+A hobosexual craves a security blanket and someone to care for them without putting emotion or money into the relationship.
 Scary to think about, but it happens all the time.

 Let’s look into the hobosexual relationship more, so perhaps you can learn about it and watch for targets coming your way.

 Meaning of a Hobosexual Relationship

 There’s a Seattle-based alternative rock band named the Hobosexual, but this isn’t about your relationship with music.
 It’s about your relationship in general.

 There are healthy relationships based on love, and, in most cases, love takes time to develop.

 Typically you don’t move in with someone a week or even two weeks or months into a relationship.

 Often this is why I’ve said it’s important when dating someone to ask lots of questions and if they think you are coming off too strong, move on.

 A fan sent me something he had read on Facebook the other day, which triggered this post because I had never heard of being in a hobosexual relationship.